PhyM73/NanoTuples/README.md

 Customizations:

-- AK15 jets w/ ParticleNet-MD (V02d, EOY training)
+- AK8 jets with GloParTv2
-- [*not enabled by default*] PFCands of AK15 jets

 ------